 RELATED: Planning on overnight cloth diapering a heavy wetter?
 Find the best tried-and-true leak-proof combinations.

-How many doublers or boosters for added absorbency?
+How many doublers or boosters to use for added absorbency?

 Boosters or doublers are simply inserts that are meant to add extra absorbency to a cloth diaper.
 They can be made of hemp, bamboo, cotton, or microfiber.
 Some babies require a booster at all times, while others might just need one for naps, car trips, longer outings, and bedtime.